Files access control

 If access to a file has been denied for a user, the user can not:

-After installing the File Access Control app as described in Apps management navigate to the configuration and locate the File Access Control settings.
+After installing the File Access Control app as described in Apps management navigate to the configuration and locate the settings for the Flow application.

 The first rule group

 Support only 9-5 denies any access to files for users